Addono/container-registry-proxy-custom-plugin-example/README.md

 ## 🧐 About <a name = "about"></a>

-The Container Registry Proxy is a small proxy for communicating with a container registry.
-The end-goal of the project is to allow modifying traffic in-transit as to facilitate chaos engineering.
+The Container Registry Proxy (CRP) is a small proxy for communicating with a container registry.
+This proxy can monitor and modify traffic in-transit, as to facilitate additional logging and chaos engineering.

+Monitoring and modifying the traffic is delegated to a plugin system.
+This allows the proxy to be generally reusable and allow anyone to tune it to their needs without having to dive into the source code of the proxy.

+This repository is here to give you an example and starting point for creating custom plugins for the CRP.
+Custom plugins are plugins which are loaded from the file system by the CRP at runtime.

 ## 🏁 Getting Started <a name = "getting_started"></a>